adhithimaran/adhithimaran/README.md

 ---

-## 🔭 What I'm Working On

-- 📅 **Intelligent Productivity Assistant** - Full-stack Next.js app with scheduling algorithms and calendar integrations to help users schedule tasks efficiently
-- 🎓 **Teaching** - Helping students learn how to program and learn the basics of coding

----

 ## 🛠️ Technology Stack
 ```text
 Languages      Python • Java • JavaScript • TypeScript • C/C++ • SQL • OCaml